open-cloud/open-cloud.github.io.old/1_user.md

 RequestRouter (RR) is a multi-tenant service that redirects user requests to the best instance of a given client service.
-For example, HyperCache uses RR to redirect HTTP GET requests to the best cache to serve a particular piece of content to a particular end-user.
+For example, HyperCache uses RR to redirect HTTP GET requests to the best cache to serve content to a particular end-user.
 RR determines "best" according to a client-specified policy known as a service map.

-Selecting the *RequestRouter* tab in the left-hand navigation bar -- and then clicking the *Service Map* menu item -- allows users to specify the policy that guides request redirection.
-From the resulting page, users can register a client service, register URLs that name the service, and configure various maps.
+Selecting the *RequestRouter* tab in the left-hand navigation bar, clicking the *Service Map* menu item, and then selecting a particular map allows users to specify the policy that guides request redirection.
+From the resulting page, users can register a client service, register a URL that name the service, and configure various maps.

+* **Name:** Name of the service map.

-* **Service:** Client service.
+* **Owner:** Client service that owns the service map.

 * **Slice:** Slice in which the client service runs.
 Indirectly identifies the candidate service instances to which RR redirects requests.

-* **URL Prefix:** A FQDN used to name the service.
+* **Prefix:** The FQDN prefix of a URI that is to be managed by RequestRouter.
+This prefix effectively names the service in a server-independent way.

-* **Site Map:** An uploaded file that specifies a policy for how requests are to be redirected.
+* **Site Map:** A file that specifies a policy for how requests are to be redirected.

-* **Access Map:** An uploaded file that specifies a policy for where the service is and is not available.
+* **Access Map:** A file that specifies a policy for where the service is and is not available.

 The format of the two map files is defined elsewhere.